 This help topic explains how the Daily Profit/Loss value you see on the Trade Window and other areas within the chart that show this value, is determined and how to ensure an accurate calculation of the Daily Profit/Loss.
-The information on this page applies to version 1815 and higher.
+The information on this page applies to current versions of Sierra Chart.

 The Daily Profit/Loss can be optionally be displayed at the top left of a chart or Trade DOM.
-The Daily Profit/Loss is prefixed with DPL:.
+The Daily Profit/Loss is prefixed with DPL: / NPL:.
 Refer to the image below.

 This documentation also applies to the Net Profit/Loss (NPL:/N:) when Global Settings >> Chart Trade Settings >> Include Open P/L in Chart/Trade DOM P/L Display is enabled.
 The Net Profit/Loss is Daily Profit/Loss plus Open Position Profit/Loss.